jose-oc/refactoring.switchifstatement/README.md

 We'll work on doing the same with a better code.

 At this moment we're using a Builder Pattern on `Operator` class using an inner class as the builder.

+## Step 2
+The if shown above has been moved to a factory class in order to create the object which executes the operation.
+These objects implement a new interface in order to the factory returns the same type of object.

+## Step 3
+Use a properties file to specify which class implements each operation.
+This way we can change the behaviour without having to compile and deploy, just changing the properties file.
+We can also add new operations just adding it to the properties file.